cleverscent/CoPe/README.md

 ## Introduction ##

 We present our new decoding framework for LLM personalization by Contrasting Personal preference (COPE).
-Our key idea is incorporating implicit reward signals for user preference to guide both training and inference
+Our key idea is incorporating implicit reward signals for user preference to guide both training and inference.

 ## Dataset ##
 We utilize publicly available data from the [LaMP](https://arxiv.org/abs/2304.11406) and [LongLaMP](https://arxiv.org/abs/2407.11016) benchmark.
 And our work is fundamentally based on the [OPPU](https://arxiv.org/abs/2402.04401) setting.